 Fair warning − this post won’t be the most amusing to peruse.
-I’m doing whatever it takes not to portray an Amazon VA as the best thing ever for an amazon FBA business.
-Overall, however, I will give you as many valuable facts as possible in a relatively short post.
+I’m doing whatever it takes not to portray an Amazon VA as the best thing ever for an Amazon FBA business.
+However, I will give you as many valuable facts as possible in a relatively short post.
 This is to assist those owning an eCommerce or other online store who might believe this to be the right move for you.

 What is an Amazon VA?

-In Amazon terms, a virtual assistant (VA) is somebody who works in some capacity in your Amazon FBA business.
-Such a person can either be utilized full-time, part-time or on a per-task basis.
+In Amazon terms, a virtual assistant (VA) works in some capacity in your Amazon FBA business.
+Such a person can either be utilized full-time, part-time, or on a per-task basis.
 There are many tasks a VA can do, from administrative to content creation and item obtaining; in fact, anything that your imagination can stretch to.

 Is a remote assistant ideal for you?